jonog/redalert/README.md

 * Push events to a time-series database
 * Distinguish between an error performing a check & a failing check. i.e. Check should return two errors.
 * Safely handle concurrent read/writes in key data structures accessed in different goroutines.
-* Change server config on the fly / interface out storage of config.
+* Change server config on the fly / interface out configuration details.
-* Alternative backoff configurations (e.g. no backoff / exponential backoff after X attempts)
 * Improved handling/recovering from any errors detected in redalert

 ### TODO UI